Active transport and cluster formation on 2D networks: Discussion

+In regular networks, the mesh size $a$ and particle density $\rho_p^0$ are homogeneous.
+If the particle density is smaller than the critical density $\rho^*$ no clusterbranching occurs and only small clusters, each consisting of two queues emerge.
+For $\rho_p^0 > \rho^*(a)$ there are large clusters distributed on all scales.
+In latter case clusters can emerge at any point of the system such that they are crowded and not well separated.
+In contrast in disordered networks the inhomogeneous distribution of filaments leads to an inhomogeneous particle- and mesh size distribution.
+Even for $\rho_p^0 \ll \rho^*$, locally, the critical value can be exceeded, to induce cluster branching.
+These clusters are well separated for moderate densities and exhibit the scale free distribution explicated above.
+The regime $0 < \rho_p^0 < \rho^*$ corresponds to a Griffith phase where only small parts of the disordered system are in the cluster phase.

 The analysis of cluster size distributions in the system of diffusive particles with attractive interaction shows clustering on a finite size-scale and a maximum in the cluster size distribution.
-While nucleation of clusters occurs on very small time-scales, the average size of clusters grows slowly.
-It is assumed that the stationary state is attained at very long times exhibiting only few or even a single large cluster including most particles of the system.
+The size scale itself increases with time.
+In contrast to the diffusion driven irreversible aggregation modelled in \cite{meakin_family} which exhibits scale free distributions at transient states, this model exhibits reversible clustering, which appears more realistic for interactions of membrane proteins \cite{gil_memb_prot}.

 In summary, we have found that the microscopic particle dynamics as well as the network structure have significant influence on the qualitative form of the cluster distribution.
 From our point of view this observation is of great importance for the analysis of biological systems since it is often not possible to identify the underlying microscopic mechanisms leading to experimentally observed aggregation.
-In these cases the analysis of the cluster distribution on larger scales may answer the question wether observed patterns are the result of active transport or of aggregation due to attractive interactions.
+In these cases the analysis of the cluster distribution on larger scales may answer the question whether observed patterns are the result of active transport or of aggregation due to attractive interactions.

-\begin{acknowledgement} We thank M. Schmitt for fruitful discussions and the German Science Foundation under grant number DFG GK 1276/1 for financial support. \end{acknowledgement}
+\begin{acknowledgement} We thank M. Schmitt, A. Schadschneider, O. Pulkkinen, S. Dmitrieff and O. Markova for fruitful discussions and the German Science Foundation under grant number DFG GK 1276/1 for financial support. \end{acknowledgement}